LennaHammer/English/EVP/out/words_adjective.md

 /pʊr/ SYMPATHY
 [A2]used to show sympathy for someone
 - The poor girl didn't have any friends.
-- That cold sounds terrible - poor you!
+- That cold sounds terrible - poor `you`!

 ## 250. popular ## adjective
 /ˈpɑp.jə.lər/ LIKED
 [A2]liked by many people
 - She's the most popular teacher in the school.
-- That song was popular with people from my father's generation.
+- That song was popular `with` people from my father's generation.
 - Walking is a popular form of exercise in Britain.
-- How popular is Madonna among/with teenagers?
+- How popular is Madonna `among/with` teenagers?
 - Jan wasn't very popular when she opened all the windows on that cold day.

 ## 251. possible ## adjective